SuneGadegaard/RAMOO2024/README.md

 6. [queue](https://docs.python.org/3/library/queue.html) - used for implementing the branchign tree
 7. [PuLP](https://pypi.org/project/PuLP/) - used as AML for building the optimisation problem

-In addition to the above packages (that can all be installed using `pip`/`pip3`), the code makes use of the CBC solver.
+In addition to the above packages (that are all part of a standard installation of Python or can be installed using `pip`/`pip3`), the code makes use of the CBC solver.
 On Mac and linux installing CBC is fairly easy using e.g. `$ sudo apt-get install  coinor-cbc coinor-libcbc-dev` on Linux Ubuntu and

 ```
 $ brew tap coin-or-tools/coinor